 Potential Safety Concerns

-In years past, there was significant concern regarding the nonstick coatings flaking off and getting into the food.
-The Teflon coating substance has been reconfigured since then, but the truth is that most non stick pans contain Teflon, and it is likely that bits of the coating will indeed come off into the food.
-The EPA and FDA have stated that these small amounts are safe for human consumption, but you will need to weigh the evidence.
+In years past, there was significant concern regarding the nonstick ceramic coating flaking off and getting into the food.
+The Teflon coating substance has been reconfigured since then, but the truth is that most nonstick pans contain Teflon, and, likely, bits of the coating will indeed come off into the food.
+The EPA and FDA have stated that these small amounts are safe for human consumption, but you must weigh the evidence.

-Stainless steel vs. nonstick: Which One Is The Best For You
+Stainless Steel Vs. Nonstick Cookware: Which One Is The Best For You

 Heat Retention

-Stainless steel cookware tends to have better heat retention and even heat distribution, especially if it has an aluminum or copper core.
-This makes it suitable for tasks like searing and browning, where maintaining high and even heat is important.
+Stainless steel pans tend to have better heat retention and even heat distribution, especially if they have an aluminum or copper core.
+This makes them suitable for tasks like searing and browning, where maintaining high and even heat is important.

 Nonstick cookware generally has lower heat retention compared to stainless steel.
 It's best for cooking at medium to low temperatures and is ideal for delicate foods that require gentle cooking.